2014–15 NHL season: Rule changes

-At the league's General Managers Meeting in November, it was decided to immediately end the dry-scrape prior to overtime, as it was felt that the average time of five minutes was too long and it seemed to have no significant difference.
+At the league's General Managers Meeting in November, it was decided to immediately end the dry-scrape before overtime, as it was felt that the average time of five minutes was too long, and it seemed to have no significant difference.
 The GMs also voted to allow officials in the Situation Room to buzz the arena to have play immediately stopped for a video review without waiting for a whistle.